The cost of removing a tree varies depending on its size and how difficult or time-consuming it is to take down.

 Average Tree Removal Costs by Species

-Other than the height of a tree and the location/ access, the tree type or species plays a major role.
-Each tree has it’s own characteristics which lend itself to price changes.
-Think of an Oak tree with huge long branches vs. a Palm tree which is essentially a trunk with a few leaves at the top.
+Other than the height of the tree and the location/ access, the species of trees play a major role.
+Each tree has its own characteristics which lend themselves to price changes.
+Think of Oak tree removal with its huge long branches vs. a Palm tree which is essentially a tree trunk with a few leaves at the top.

 Please see the table below for the average price of trees by type.

 |Tree Type||Characteristics||Average cost|